pierreforstmann/rtt/README.md

 # Limitations
 RTT can only be used to test single connection between a client machine and a server machine.

-The server does not support multiple clients and it does not reject multiple clients.
+The server does not support multiple clients(but it does not reject multiple clients).

-You cannot run multiple server becuase the server log file is hardcoded.
+You cannot run multiple servers because the server log file is hardcoded.
 # License
 License used is GPL.